ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-ubuntu.md

     - Country Name.
     - State Name.
     - Organization.
-    - Common name (the domain or the IP which we need to create the SSL certificate for faveo should be entered).
+    - Common name (Here please provide the Domain or the IP through which you need to access faveo)).
     - Email address.
 - The rest can be left blank and after this is completed it will create the CSR file and save it with the name faveolocal.csr in the SSL directory.